cweagans/Magneto.spoon/README.md

 * `config["modifier"]` -- (**Default**: `{"ctrl", "alt"}`).
 The modifier keys that you'll have to hold down in addition to the shortcuts listed above to move windows.
 * `config["animationDuration"]` -- (**Default**: 0).
 The number of seconds that window movement animations will take to complete.
 Decimals are fine.
 * `config["dragZoneSize"]` -- (**Default**: 75).
 The size in pixels that a one-unit drag zone will take up.
 Probably don't change this unless you know what you're doing.
 See `obj:getThrowableZones()` for how this gets used.
-* `config["mouseThrowing"]` -- (**Default**: true).
+* `config["mouseThrowing"]` -- (**Default**: false).
 Whether or not mouse support is enabled.
 When enabled, you can drag a window to a drop zone on an edge of the screen to resize it (in addition to using the keyboard shortcuts).
 * `config["drawTargetSizeOnDrag"]` -- (**Default**: true).
 If mouse support is enabled, this will cause the plugin to draw a screen overlay showing where a window will end up when you let go of the mouse button.
 If `mouseThrowing` is disabled, this setting has no effect.